-- 7.184 Review and make recommendations to the Board concerning inschanisms and controls for the achievement and maintenance of high standards of professional practices in and at the Hospital, and approval of same; - 7.
-185 Hold regular meetings at least once annually, at the Hospital to review programs and problems; and - 7.186 Report to the Board the substance of each meeting of the Subcommittee and make any appropriate recommendations. - 7.19 Duties of the Buildings and Grounds Committee. -- The Buildings and Grounds Committee shall have the following duties: - 7.191 It shall consider and make recommendations relating to the acquisition and use of land and the construction and use of buildings and other matters involving the physical expansion of the System and its component institutions. - 7.192 It shall review, and make recommendations regarding, all proposals for new construction in an amount exceeding \$5,000.00, all proposals for repairs and remodeling of the physical plant which involve proposed expenditures of \$50,000.00 or more, and proposals for extensive improvements of the grounds of the System and its component institutions. - 7.1(10) Duties of the Land and Investment Committee. -- The Land and Investment Committee shall consider and make recommendations on all matters relating to (a) the investment of the Permanent University Fund and all trusts and special funds, (b) management of the state lands constituting the permanent endowment of the University, (c) the acquisition, management, and sale of trust property and special funds, and (d) the issuance of bonds. - 7.2 Board for Lease of University Lands. -- Two members of the Board shall be appointed by the Chairman of the Board, by and with the consent of the Board, to serve on the Board for Lease of University Lands.
+- 7. 181 Participate in the accreditation process for the Hospital; - 7.
+182 Review long-range plans for the Hospital; - 7.183 Review and make recommendations to the Board concerning the bylaws, rules and regulations of the medical staff of the Hospital, and approval of same; - 7.184 Review and make recommendations to the Board concerning mechanisms and controls for the achievement and maintenance of high standards of professional practices in and at the Hospital, and approval of same; - 7.185 Hold regular meetings at least once annually, at the Hospital to review programs and problems; and - 7.186 Report to the Board the substance of each meeting of the Subcommittee and make any appropriate recommendations. - 7.19 Duties of the Buildings and Grounds Committee. -The Buildings and Grounds Committee shall have the following duties: - 7.191 It shall consider and make recommendations relating to the acquisition and use of land and the construction and use of buildings and other matters involving the physical expansion of the System and its component institutions. - 7.192 It shall review, and make recommendations regarding, all proposals for new construction in an amount exceeding \$50,000, all proposals for repairs and remodeling of the physical plant which involve proposed expenditures of \$80,000 or more, and proposals for extensive improvements of the grounds of the System and its component institutions. - 7.1(10) Duties of the Land and Investment Committee. -- The Land and Investment Committee shall consider and make recommendations on all matters relating to (a) the investment of the Permanent University Fund and all trusts and special funds, (b) management of the state lands constituting the permanent endowment of the University, (c) the acquisition, management, and sale of trust property and special funds, and (d) the issuance of bonds.

+- 7.2 Board for Lease of University Lands. -- Two members of the Board shall be appointed by the Chairman of the Board, by and with the consent of the Board, to serve on the Board for Lease of University Lands.
 Neither of such appointees shall be employed either directly or indirectly by any oil or gas company nor shall be an officer or attorney for any oil or gas company. - 7.3 Special Committees. -- The Chairman of the Board shall appoint such special committees of the Board as the Board may authorize.